andrao/planetscale-stream-ts/README.md

 Note that messages need to be [acknowledged](https://vitess.io/docs/20.0/reference/features/messaging/#acknowledging-messages), otherwise they will be redelivered.
 Use the `ack()` method to acknowledge messages.

+This class uses PlanetScale’s [psdb gRPC API](https://github.com/planetscale/psdb/tree/main/proto-src/psdb), which is a slimmed down version of the Vitess [queryservice](https://github.com/vitessio/vitess/blob/main/proto/queryservice.proto).
+It’s an alpha API, without much documentation, whose purpose I’m unsure of, and which has not been publicized in any real way, so use with caution.

-See the Vitess documentation on Vitess Messaging for information, including instructions on how to create a messaging table:
+See the Vitess documentation for more information on Vitess Messaging, including instructions on how to create a messaging table:

 -   [Features: Vitess Messaging](https://vitess.io/docs/20.0/reference/features/messaging)